 - 4.1.
-For events where a multiple official weigh-in sessions occur, to avoid damage and/or to maintain calibration of the official scales, they shall remain locked in a secure room except for the weigh-ins and one hour prior to the official weigh-in. - 4.2.
-The official scales must be available to the athletes one hour prior to the start of the official weigh-in. - 5.
-The official weigh-in must end a minimum of two hours prior to the start of competition.
+For events where a multiple official weigh-in sessions occur, and un-official weigh-in is conducted on the Non-official scales, the official scales, The official scales must be available to the athletes one hour prior to the start of the official weigh-in. - 5.
+In cases when the weigh in is conducted on the day of the competition, the official weigh-in must end a minimum of two hours prior to the start of competition.